Abrar2652/Abrar2652.github.io/_pages/teaching.md

     </div>
 </div>
 <div class="caption">
-    The initiative taken by me to compile a playlist covering critical topics of Operations Research focusing 3rd year undergrads.
+    This initiative was taken to compile a playlist of key Operations Research topics, tailored for 3rd-year IPE undergraduates, with a special focus on material from Prof. Taha's book.
+Find the full playlist [here](https://www.youtube.com/playlist?list=PLuSiLTVPLvAGr6HwXbtR6knxPTuivdh2E).
 </div>

 <!--